Kung Fu Cult Master

 The controversy of the film was changing the protagonist's character from a righteous hero to a power-hungry and vengeful hypocrite, and thus not faithful to the novel.
-As the film performed poorly at the box office, plans for its sequels were cancelled and hence its cliffhanger ending was left unresolved.
+As the film performed poorly at the box office, plans for its sequels were cancelled, hence its cliffhanger ending was left unresolved.

 Plot

-Zhang Wuji and his parents return from an isolated island and travel to Mount Wudang to celebrate his grandteacher Zhang Sanfeng's 100th birthday.
+Zhang Wuji and his parents return from an isolated island and travel to Mount Wudang to celebrate his grandteacher's Zhang Sanfeng 100th birthday.
 Several martial artists attempt to force Zhang Wuji's parents to reveal the whereabouts of his godfather, Xie Xun, but they refuse and commit suicide in defiance.
 Zhang Wuji has been seriously injured by the Xuanming Elders and almost dies, but Zhang Sanfeng shows special care towards him and attempts to preserve his life.
-However, that incurs the jealousy of his senior Song Qingshu, who collaborates with Zhou Zhiruo of the Emei School to harm him.
+However, that incurs the jealousy of his senior, Song Qingshu, who collaborates with Zhou Zhiruo of the Emei School to harm him.

 One day, Zhang Wuji is bullied by Song Qingshu and falls off a cliff together with Xiaozhao, a girl who helped him.
 They meet Huogong Toutuo by coincidence and Zhang recovers from his wounds completely and learns the powerful "Nine Yang Skill" in the process.
 Zhang discovers later that the Shaolin School is plotting with five other martial arts schools to attack Bright Peak, the headquarters of the Ming Cult, where Zhang's maternal grandfather, Yin Tianzheng, is.
 Zhang ventures into a forbidden place on the peak and finds the "Heaven and Earth Great Shift" manual, mastering another powerful skill, and he helps the Ming Cult defeat the six schools.
 The cult members are grateful to Zhang and choose him to be their leader.

 Zhang Wuji discovers that the conflict between the Ming Cult and the six schools was instigated by his godfather's sworn enemy, Cheng Kun, who has been in disguise as a Shaolin monk all this while.
 At the same time, he encounters Zhao Min, a Mongol princess who is also an enemy of his cult.
 She uses a special drug to poison the cult's members.
 When Zhang demands that she gives him the antidote, she makes him promise to help her do three things in exchange for the antidote.
 At the same time, Yin Tianzheng and the cult's members, who mistakenly think that the Shaolin School was behind the poisoning, go to Shaolin Monastery to take revenge but, to their surprise, they see corpses everywhere.

 In fact, Song Qingshu had betrayed the Wudang School and defected to the Mongol-led Yuan government.
 He is plotting with Zhao Min and her men to kill Zhang Sanfeng, but Zhang Wuji returns in time and saves his grandteacher.
 Zhang promises to not use his newly mastered skills and manages to defeat the Xuanming Elders using taijiquan.
 The film ends on a cliffhanger as Zhao Min leaves after telling Zhang Wuji to go to Dadu to find her if he wants to rescue the missing members of the six schools.